LPN transition to Nursing AAS

 - Students must complete the HESI Admission A2 examination through the PCC Nursing Department.
 HESI exams are offered monthly.
 Students must sign up at the Nursing Department in person to schedule the examination.
 HESI scores may be used for one year for application to the nursing program.

 - Special Admission – Licensed Practical nurses with work experience, including graduates from Pima’s Center for Training and Development, are eligible to apply for entry into the second year of the Associate Degree Nursing (ADN) Program by completing the prerequisites.
 If accepted, the student must successfully complete a nine credit transition course (NRS 188/188LB) and meet all admissions requirements for entry into the third semester of the Associate Degree Nursing (ADN) Program.

 - Once prerequisite coursework is complete, students can complete the LPN to RN Nursing Program Application.
+[Note: We are in the process of updating the prerequisites listed on the application.
+You may continue to use the posted application until the revised application form has been posted.]
 The application process requires documentation of volunteerism and employment if the candidate is seeking points for the experience.
 Please review the Volunteerism Verification Instructions and the Employer Verification Instructions for details.
 Completed applications are turned in to the nursing office, West Campus, Building D, Room 200.

 - Program information is communicated via e-mail, it is imperative to check your e-mail address provided to the West Campus Student Services Center.

 - Applicants are selected based upon prerequisite GPA, HESI Admission A2 scores, work experience, and volunteer experience.
 Selection is decided by Nursing Program faculty and administration using a defined point system.
 Students are strongly encouraged to apply regardless of the number of points self-calculated.

 - Students not selected for admission are encouraged to re-apply the following semester.